d12frosted/elpa-mirror/gnu/llm-readme.txt

   compatibility regardless of whether the user has a local LLM or is paying for API access.

-  LMMs exhibit varying functionalities and APIs.
+  LLMs exhibit varying functionalities and APIs.
 This library aims to abstract functionality to a higher level, as some high-level concepts might be supported by an API while others require more low-level implementations.
 An example of such a concept is "examples," where the